c-kolset/mech105-algorithms/Functions/README.md

  Synopsis: `[root, fx, ea, iter] = falsePosition(func, xl, xu, es, maxit, varargin)`.

 ### Input
-- `func` - the function being evaluated.
-- `xl` - lower bound guess.
-- `xu` - upper bound guess.
-- `es` - desired relative error (default 0.0001%)
-- `maxit` - maximum number of iterations (default 200)
-- `varargin` - any additional parameters used by the function
+- `input` - any additional parameters used by the function

 ### Output
 - `A` - special matrix with the appropriate rules

 **Notes:**
+*Synopsis* and *input* need to be updated.
 This function has not much of a practical application, rather a very good exercise for beginners to get started with the basics of matrix manipulation and user-defined functions.